oelsaye/CS4483GolfGame/README.txt

 Open Settings Mid Game -> ESC

 How to open the game:
-Open the Build.rar file
+Open the Golf Game Demo.zip file

-Run the GolfGameExectuable file
-Open the build folder
 Run CS4483B.exe
 Type in a name
 Play the game!